lem0nSec/Alcatraz/src/README.md

 NB:

 - This method of storing the 'Directory\_state' works while Alcatraz searches for files starting from C:\\.
-So when execution completes the enumeration of C:\\ and tries to go back a directory, SetCurrentDirectoryA fails and program exits due to the instructions 'cmp rax, 0' and 'jz \_clearAndTerminate' in \_goBackDir.
+So when execution completes the enumeration of C:\\ and tries to go back a directory, SetCurrentDirectoryA fails and the program exits due to the instructions 'cmp rax, 0' and 'jz \_clearAndTerminate' in \_goBackDir.
+Bear in mind that changing the *dir* string at the beginning of the code is highly likely to make the program crash after a few seconds.

-- There is probably no need to consider a WIN32\_FIND\_DATAA as part of the Directory\_state.
+- There is probably no need to consider a WIN32\_FIND\_DATAA struct as part of the Directory\_state.
 This is because it is more likely that only the HANDLE is used to keep track of the enumeration progress.
-A struct is just a series of bytes that gets populated.

 ### Identifying a valid 64bit executable image